TechCESA/clubcesa.tech/README.md

 # Folder and File Naming Conventions

-#### 1. Pages Directory
+#### 1. App Directory

-In the Next.js "pages" directory, follow these conventions:
+In the Next.js "App" directory, follow these conventions:

-- Each file in the "pages" directory represents a route or page.
+- Each file in the "App" directory represents a route or page.
 - The file name corresponds to the route's path.
 For example, "about.js" creates a route for "/about".

 #### 2. Dynamic Routes